Dr Alice Sitch PhD, MSc, BSc (Hons), PCAP, CStat, FHEA

 Biography

-Alice began working with the Biostatistics and Test Evaluation Research Group (TERG) within the Institute of Applied Health Research (IAHR) at the University of Birmingham as a Research Fellow in October 2009 and later became a Lecturer and then an Associate Professor.
+Alice began working with the BESTEAM team at the University of Birmingham as a Research Fellow in October 2009.
+Alice became a Lecturer in 2015 and then an Associate Professor in 2020.
+Alice took on the role of Team Lead for BESTEAM in 2025.

 Alice's work is diverse, covering methodological problems, test research and a variety of public health issues.
 The focus of her research is test evaluation, specifically the use of tests to monitor progressive and recurrent disease and studies of biological variability.
-Alice is the deputy theme lead for the Diagnostics and Biomarkers theme of the NIHR Birmingham Biomedical Research Centre (BRC).
+Alice is the deputy theme lead for the Data, Diagnostics and Decision Tools theme of the NIHR Birmingham Biomedical Research Centre (BRC).

-Alice is the joint Head of Education for IAHR and biostatistics team teaching lead.
+Alice has been the co-lead for Education in the Department of Applied Health Sciences since 2022.
 She is involved with teaching and delivering programmes to both undergraduate and postgraduate students.

 Teaching